alankylam/Data-Science-Portfolio/README.md

 ```
 Python Script:

-Unfortunately, the initial code built is proprietary.
+Unfortunately, the initial code built is proprietary and not shareable.
 I will update with framework soon.
 ```